 2021.03.25 – Representing Clients with Traumatic Brain Injuries: Ethical Dilemmas and Settlement Considerations (Live Webinar)

 This webinar is part of BIAA's Legal Webinars series and does not provide ACBIS CEUs for the CBIS certification.
-Information regarding MCLEs will be posted soon.
+Information regarding MCLEs is posted below.

 Registration closes at 11:59 p.m.
 ET March 23, 2021.

 How are brain injury clients and the unique damages issues different from other personal injury cases?

 Join this Legal webinar as Shana De Caro, Esq., Lana O'Brien, Esq., and Joan Lensky Robert, Esq., explore idiosyncratic aspects of ethically representing a client with a traumatic brain injury.
 Learn about issues that must be considered and dealt with both pre-and post-settlement including government liens, the establishment of a supplemental needs trust, other planning options to preserve government benefits, and maximizing your client’s settlement while protecting their financial future through the use of a structured settlement.

 This webinar is presented in partnership with Creative Capital and provided at no cost to attendees.

 Accepted: This class has been accepted for CLE in Arkansas, Hawaii, Indiana, Maine, Missouri, Texas, Wisconsin, West Virginia, and Wyoming.